Doing What We Can to Help our Heroes and Their Families

 Joblessness often leads to homelessness and our veterans are not immune from this frightening reality.

 According to the Veterans Administration: “Current population estimates suggest that about 107,000 veterans (male and female) are homeless on any given night and perhaps twice as many experience homelessness at some point during the course of a year.
 Many other veterans are considered near homeless or at risk because of their poverty, lack of support from family and friends, and dismal living conditions…”

 While we can’t solve all the problems our veterans and their families might face, we want to offer support and encouragement where we are able.
 For the past several months, in cooperation with the leadership and chaplain corps of National Guard units nationwide, Operation Gratitude has assembled and distributed thousands of Military Family Care Packages (MFCPs) to Soldiers who cannot find civilian jobs and/or who are homeless, living in cars.

 Additionally, MFCPs have been delivered to homeless veterans organizations and VA hospitals.

 These care packages contain donated non-perishable food; personal hygiene products (shampoo, conditioner, lotion, etc.); household items (soaps, detergent, etc.); gift cards to stores like Target, Walmart, CVS and Walgreens; toys for children; clothing and more, valued at over $100 per package.

 With generous assistance from our corporate sponsors and individual donors, we will continue to support deployed troops serving in combat zones and on Navy ships.
-We will also continue helping veterans and military families — with MFCPs, Battalion Buddy packages and Wounded Warrior packages — as long as there is a need.
+We will also continue helping veterans and military families — with MFCPs, Battalion Buddy packages and Purple Heart packages — as long as there is a need.

 Please consider joining our efforts to support these heroes who have selflessly given so much of themselves fighting for our country.
 Online financial donations may be made here: Donate Now.